 Submitting a standardized test score is highly recommended.
 Upload to your application or send directly to the BMS Program the score report(s) (copies are acceptable).
 The program accepts the Medical College Application Test (MCAT), Graduate Record Examination (GRE), Dental Admissions Test (DAT), or Pharmacy College Application Test (PCAT).

 Statement of Purpose

-By the applicant; can be done within the Online Application "Personal Statement" section.
-The Statement of Purpose may include a concise description of the applicant's academic background, academic and professional interest(s) and experience(s)-particularly those that influenced career choices and the decision to apply to the BMS program, long-term academic and professional goals, and how the applicant anticipates the BMS Program may help accomplish their long-term academic and professional goals.
+By the applicant; this can be done within the Online Application "Personal Statement" section.
+The Statement of Purpose may include a concise description of the applicant's academic background, academic and professional interest(s), and experience(s)-particularly those that influenced career choices and the decision to apply to the BMS program, long-term academic and professional goals, and how the applicant anticipates the BMS Program may help accomplish their long-term academic and professional goals.

 Three (3) are required, which can be done through the Online Application or sent directly to the BMS Program.

 References from at least two academic educators are required.
-Particular value is given to references from faculty advisors who counseled the applicant throughout prior undergraduate education, from academicians who the applicant has interacted with beyond a single term (semester), from academicians who have taught the applicant in courses directly relevant to preparation for the BMS program, and from individuals who directed the applicants biomedical or medical experiences; it is important that the applicant and individuals providing references identify the nature and duration of their interactions.
+Particular value is given to references from faculty advisors who counseled the applicant throughout prior undergraduate education, from academicians whom the applicant has interacted with beyond a single term (semester), from academicians who have taught the applicant in courses directly relevant to preparation for the BMS program, and from individuals who directed the applicants biomedical or medical experiences; it is important that the applicant and individuals providing references identify the nature and duration of their interactions.

 *Deadline to Apply to the BMS program is: